-We will be considering these algorithmic problems in a Bayesian (a.k.a. stochastic) setting where the valuations of the agents are drawn from a product distribution $\dists = \disti[1] \times \cdots \times \disti[n]$.
+We will consider these algorithmic problems in a Bayesian (a.k.a.~stochastic) setting where the valuations of the agents are drawn from a product distribution $\dists = \disti[1] \times \cdots \times \disti[n]$.
 Agent $i$'s {\em cumulative distribution} and {\em density} functions are denoted $\disti$ and $\densi$, respectively.
-The distributions are assumed to be {\em common knowledge} to the agents and designer.
-Some of our bounds will be based on $\val_{max}$, an upper bound on any agent's valuation, and $\mumax = \max_i\expect{\vali}$, the maximum expected valuation of any agent.
+The distribution is assumed to be {\em common knowledge} to the agents and designer.